Daria Saville: 2014

 She resumed to play in July on the ITF Circuit ranked No. 368.
-At the $50k event in Sacramento, California, her first event of the year, she claimed the doubles title alongside Storm Sanders, her highest level win to date.
+At the 50k event in Sacramento, California, her first event of the year, she claimed the doubles title alongside Storm Sanders, her highest level win to date.
 In August, it was announced that Saville would play at the US Open representing Australia.
 She made the second round of qualifying rounds, beating Tadeja Majerič but falling to Chan Yung-jan.

 In September, she qualified for the Pan Pacific Open.
 She reached the second round, where she was beaten by Carla Suárez Navarro.
-In early October, Saville claimed the second singles title of her career, defeating Sabina Sharipova in straight sets to win the $25k event at Bangkok.
+In early October, Saville claimed the second singles title of her career, defeating Sabina Sharipova in straight sets to win the 25k event at Bangkok.
 She also reached the final of the doubles competition at the event with her partner Irina Khromacheva, but they lost in straight sets.

 In December, Saville competed at the internal wildcard playoff for the 2015 Australian Open.
 She advanced to the final by beating top seed Olivia Rogowska in the semifinal, before beating Arina Rodionova in straight sets to guarantee herself a place in the main draw of the first major of 2015.

-2015: First top-10 win and WTA semifinal
+2015: First top-10 win and WTA Tour semifinal

 Saville commenced the season by competing at the Brisbane International.
 Coming through qualifying, she lost in the second round to third seed Angelique Kerber.

-In February, Saville won the $50k Burnie International in Australia, defeating top seed Irina Falconi in the final.
+In February, Saville won the 50k Burnie International in Australia, defeating top seed Irina Falconi in the final.
 It was her biggest title win to date.
 The following week, she competed at the $50k Launceston International, and advanced to the semifinals, in straight sets.
 There, she beat Falconi in three sets.
-Later that evening, she played the final against Tereza Mrdeža and won the title with a two-set victory, her second $50k title in two weeks.
+Later that evening, she played the final against Tereza Mrdeža and won the title with a two-set victory, her second 50k title in two weeks.

 In the Miami Open, Saville beat second seed Maria Sharapova in the second round, claiming her first victory over a top-ten player.
-She subsequently defeated Kurumi Nara in her next match before losing to Karolína Plíšková in the fourth round.
-Saville then played at the $100k in Cagnes-sur-Mer as the third seed.
+She subsequently defeated Kurumi Nara in her next match, before losing to Karolína Plíšková in the fourth round.
+Saville then played at the 100k Open de Cagnes-sur-Mer as the third seed.
 She lost in the quarterfinals to Pauline Parmentier.
 Her next tournament was the Premier-5 Italian Open where she qualified by defeating higher ranked players Kurumi Nara and Sílvia Soler Espinosa.
 She then defeated world No. 33, Belinda Bencic, in three sets in the first round, and world No. 7, Ana Ivanovic.
 After splitting the first two sets, Saville defeated Ivanovic in the tiebreak on her eighth match point.
-This was her second top-10 win in a matter of months.
+This was her second top-ten win in a matter of months.
 She would then progress to the semifinals, losing there in straight sets to Maria Sharapova.
 It was Saville's first semifinal on the WTA Tour.